racconthatyoulove/blink/README.md

 ### 🪟 Window System (Game Development)

-**window Command**: Create and manage GUI windows for game development
+**window Command**: Create and manage GUI windows with professional text rendering and visual effects

 ```blink
 # Define a window with all available parameters